AmIJesse/LinkBait/README.md

 ## Installation

 Copy the PHP file into a web-accessable directory on your Apache web server.
+Most shared hosts use PHP, so that should not be an issue.

 ## Usage